Reporting to Law Enforcement

 The decision to report to law enforcement is entirely yours.
 Some survivors say that reporting and seeking justice helped them recover and regain a sense of control over their lives.
 Understanding how to report and learning more about the experience can take away some of the unknowns and help you feel more prepared.

-How do I report the rape to police?
+How do I report sexual assault?

 Is there a time limit on reporting to the police?

 In short, yes.
 This window of time you can report a crime is called the statute of limitations.
 Statutes of limitation vary by state, type of crime, age of the victim, and various other factors.
 Visit RAINN’s State Law Database to learn more about the criminal statutes of limitation where you are.

 If you have questions or concerns about reporting, you’re not alone.
 The list below may have answers to some common questions that are on your mind.

 - The perpetrator got scared away or stopped before finishing the assault.

 Attempted rape is a serious crime and can be reported.
 Reports of attempted rape and other assault are taken seriously.

 - I know the person who hurt me.